-Patrick Hamilton studied Art at the University of Chile.
-His work is characterized by a political interest that promotes the return of Social Figuration to Abstractionism and Conceptual art.
-With clear references to the avant-garde of the 20th century, the artist develops a critique in which the economy of visual language allows him to present certain incisive ideas without the need for narrative.
+Patrick Hamilton studied art at the Universidad de Chile.
+His work is characterized by a political interest that promotes the return of the social burden that abstractionism and conceptual art had at their time.
+With clear references to the 20th-century avant-gardes, the artist develops critiques in which the economy of visual language allows him to be incisive and forceful with his ideas.

-Thus, through distinct media, from painting to urban interventions, Hamilton centers his reflections upon the analysis of social and political tensions.
+Thus, through distinct media, from painting to urban interventions, Hamilton centers his reflections on the analysis of social and political tensions.